The Art of Nurturing Assertiveness: How to Speak Up and Achieve Success

 Here are the qualities that individuals with an assertive personality typically possess:

-• Assertive but not aggressive: They can communicate their needs and opinions directly but in a respectful manner without resorting to intimidation or hostility.
+- Assertive but not aggressive: They can communicate their needs and opinions directly but respectfully without resorting to intimidation or hostility.

 A key component of creating an aggressive personality is understanding when to be assertive.
 These are several scenarios in which it might be advantageous to be confident.